Image by Wynn Pointaux from Pixabay

 However, like Richard Nixon’s run for his re-election, the stars appeared to line up perfectly for Mrs. Clinton second bid for the White House.

-She has seemed to survive countless controversies – here’s a concise sample:
+She survived countless controversies – here’s a concise sample:

-• She has been dodging a series of laws and regulations after denying her misuse of critical federal records and classified secrets with her personal email server.
+• She dodged a series of laws and regulations after denying her misuse of critical federal records and classified secrets with her personal email server.

 • She outlasted a 74-year-old challenger in socialist Vt.
 Sen. Bernie Sanders after biased treatment thanks in part to now disgraced DNC chair Debbie Wasserman Schultz.